DAY 1

 Delve into the heart of colonial Quito and experience the charm of Independence Square with its awe inspiring Cathedral, Presidential Palace and Archbishop’s Palace.
 Admire the church of La Compañia (1605); considered to be the finest example of baroque architecture in America.
 Not forgetting the church and monastery of San Francisco (1535).
 Our tour then takes you to Panecillo Hill an ideal location for a panoramic view of this historic capital.

 Our country, needless to say, owes its name to the Equatorial Line which crosses it 15 minutes to the north of Quito.
 There you find a monument marking the latitude 0º 00’ 00” this is a very fun and unique place where you can literally jump from the northern to southern hemisphere of the planet.
 This tour includes a visit to the Ethnographic Museum on site.
 Certificates are awarded to visitors who take part in this adventure.
-Accommodation at Mercure Alameda Hotel or similar.
+Accommodation in Quito.

 DAY 3 Otavalo 2 Days (B-D)